-Splash the alphabet is also wonderful because it is set on a vertical surface.
-Vertical surfaces require strength from different muscles that also need to be strong for future skills and development.
+Splashing the alphabet is also wonderful because it is set on a vertical surface.
+Vertical surfaces require strength from different muscles that must be strong for future skills and development.
+This is one of many ways to strengthen gross motor muscles.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.